tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * In this function, we are simply taking in a `time` and `description` that we'll accept as user input later, then setting up a dictionary called `data` that contains a few fields.

 * The first field, `pinataOptions`, tells the API to use `CIDv1` as the IPFS URL format.
-This just simply means to use the latest version of the way that IPFS generates the final address that allows for more metadata to be encoded versus using `CIDv0`, which are the shorter, case-sensitive URIs that IPFS used initially.
+This simply means using the latest version of the way that IPFS generates the final address that allows for more metadata to be encoded, versus using `CIDv0`, which are the shorter, case-sensitive URIs that IPFS used initially.

 * `pinataContent` contains the object that will be pinned to IPFS by Pinata.
 Only what is in this field will be uploaded to IPFS.